rickwassing/cicada-develop/docs/overview-interface.rst

 .. note::

-    Events that are of type ``manual``, ``reject`` or ``customEvent`` can be manually editted.
-Events that are created by algorithms or are imported from files have a different event type, and cannot be manually editted.
+    Events that are of type ``manual``, ``reject`` or ``customEvent`` can be manually edited.
+Events that are created by algorithms or are imported from files have a different event type, and cannot be edited manually.
 The reason for this is to maintain the original data integrity and to ensure repeatability of analysis pipelines.
 To edit an event created by an algorithm or imported from file, use the appropriate ``edit`` button to reassign the event type to ``manual`` (see :ref:`below <overview-interface-edit-sleep-window>`).

 .. figure:: images/overview-interface-5.png
     :align: center
     :width: 1062px

     **Edit Event**.
-Edittin an Event is very similar to creating one.
+Editing an Event is very similar to creating one.
 The light blue box in panel (1) shows the timepoints of the to-be-changed Event.
 Use panels (2), (3) and (4) to modify the onset, duration and label of the Event.
 To edit the Event, press ``Edit``; to remove the event from the Dataset, press ``Delete``; or use the ``Cancel`` button to abort (5)

 .. warning::

     When you change the event onset, for example from ``07:30`` to ``08:00``, without changing the duration, the event offset will also be 30 minutes later.
-Similarly, if you change the duration of the event, for example from ``1h 0m`` to ``1h 30m``, wihtout changing the onset, the event offset will also be 30 minutes later.
+Similarly, if you change the duration of the event, for example from ``1h 0m`` to ``1h 30m``, without changing the onset, the event offset will also be 30 minutes later.
 Adjust both the event onset and duration accordingly if you wish to keep the event offset fixed.
 Note that the original event offset is shown for reference.

 .. _overview-interface-settings-panel: